 Behind every gift to UT Southwestern Medical Center is a story.
-These stories are what inspire us to search for new lifesaving treatments, deliver personalized care to our patients, and provide superb training to the researchers, physicians, and health care providers who are the future of medicine.
+These stories inspire us to search for new lifesaving treatments, deliver personalized care to our patients, and provide superb training to the researchers, physicians, and health care providers who are the future of medicine.
 Read more about the generous supporters who make our work possible.

 Jim Hatcher made a promise to his wife, Joanie, in the final months of her battle with breast cancer.
 He pledged to carry on her legacy by helping other breast cancer patients and their families.
 That promise led to him establish the Jim and Joanie Hatcher Charitable Trust, which hosts an annual event for breast cancer patients and their families.
 His support has expanded to other areas for breast cancer patients and families as well.